roodra01/Case-Study-2---Pizza-Runner/README.md

 ![Pizza Runner](https://github.com/katiehuangx/8-Week-SQL-Challenge/assets/81607668/78099a4e-4d0e-421f-a560-b72e4321f530)

 ## Note to reader
-If you want to get into the meat and potatoes of this project and *really* see me using SQL then skip ahead to questions C4, C5, and C6.
-Those three questions were obnoxiously difficult and really put my problem solving skills to the test.
+If you want to get into the meat and potatoes of this project and *really* see me using SQL then skip ahead to question C4.
+That question was obnoxiously difficult to answer.

 ## Data Cleaning & Transformation
 Before we get into the questions I wanna clean up the data a little so we don't run into problems later on.
 The challenge states that customer_orders and runner_orders has some problems.
 Lets dive into them to see what the issues are.